 The Ballet has a line of credit with First Republic Bank of \$5,500, which together with an outstanding undrawn standby letter of credit of \$2,350 to support its workers' compensation insurance policies (see Note 9), is secured by certain investment securities in the Foundation's portfolio and are subject to a collective limit of 90% of the market value of those securities.
-At June 30, 2020, that limit would not have further constrained the Ballet's secured line of credit limit.
-Interest on the secured line of credit is charged at the greater of the prime rate minus 0.25% or 4%.
-The Ballet had no outstanding borrowings under the secured line of credit as of June 30, 2020.
-The secured line of credit expires on November 30, 2020 and will automatically renew for a one-year period on that date subject to the approval of the bank.
+At June 30, 2021, that limit would not have further constrained the Ballet's secured line of credit limit.
+Interest on the secured line of credit is charged at the greater of the prime rate minus 0.25% or 4% at June 30, 2021.
+The Ballet had \$2,975 outstanding under the secured line of credit as of June 30, 2021, which was repaid in September 2021.
+The secured line of credit expires on November 30, 2021 and will automatically renew for a one-year period on that date subject to the approval of the bank.